Table of Contents

 Arousal addiction generally happens when a person is seeking a physical release rather than necessarily some sort of emotional or psychological reward, even though the two types of addictions can occasionally become connected.

-Although it can also become physiologically rewarding with continuous use, porn addiction is mainly characterised by an emotional commitment to the subject matter.
+Although it can also become physiologically rewarding with continuous use, porn addiction is mainly characterized by an emotional commitment to the subject matter.

 Whether it is a mental or physical addiction, if unchecked, it can have significant consequences.
 Anyone coping with either of these problems, which both include compulsive viewing of porn should not take them lightly.